-- Apply and analyze rhetorical principles for a variety of purposes adapting to audience and context. - Understand the theoretical and practical relationships between and among symbols, culture and gender to competently create, interpret and/or evaluate messages.
+- Apply and analyze rhetorical principles for a variety of purposes adapting to audience and context. - Understand the theoretical and practical relationship between and among symbols, culture and gender to competently create, interpret and/or evaluate messages.

 Required Courses (18-19 units)

 COM-1/1H Public Speaking/Honors 3

 COM-9/9H Interpersonal Communication/ Honors 3

-Electives from (Group A 3
+Electives from Group A

-Electives from (Group B 6
+Electives from Group B

-Electives from (Group C 3-4
+Electives from Group C

-Electives Group o A (3 units) Units
+Electives Group A (3 units) Unite

+LICCUVES OID up A (5 units) Onus

 COM-3 Argumentation and Debate 3

 COM-6 Dynamics of Small Group Communication 3

-Electives Group B (6 units) Units

-Any course not applied in group A
+Any course no ot applied in group A

-COM-2 Persuasion in Rhetorical Perspective 3
+COM-2 Persuasion in Rhetorical Perspective 2

-COM-7 Oral Interpretation of Literature 3
+COM-7 Oral Interpretation of Literature -

-COM-12 Intercultural Communication 3
+COM-12 Intercultural Communication

-COM-20 Introduction to Communication Theory 3
+COM-20 Introduction to Communication Theory -

-JOU-7 Mass Communications 3
+JOU-7 Mass Communications

+Electives Gro up C (3-4 units) ot applied in group A or B above Unit

+Electives Gro up C (3-4 units) 0111

-Electives Group o C (3-4 units) Units
+Electives Gro Any course no up C (3-4 units) ot applied in group A or B above 0 111

-Any course not applied in group A or B above
+Electives Gro Any course no COM-11 up C (3-4 units) ot applied in group A or B above Storytelling Unit

-COM-11 Storytelling 3

-COM-13 Gender and Communication 3

-ANT-2/2H Cultural Anthropology/Honors 3

-ENG-1B/1BH Critical Thinking and Writing/Honors 4
+Electives Group B (6 units)

-MAT-12/12H Statistics/Honors Statistics 4

-PSY-1/1H General Psychology/Honors 3

-SOC-1/1H Introduction to Sociology/Honors 3
+MAT-12\/12H\ Statistics/Honors Statistics 4 PSY-1\/1H\ General Psychology/Honors 3 SOC-1\/1H\ Introduction to Sociology/Honors 3

-Courses may also be used to fulfill general education requirements for the CSUGE or IGETC pattern, please confer with a counselor.
+\Courses may also be used to fulfill general education requirements for the CSUGE or IGETC pattern, please confer with a counselor.

-The Associate in Arts in Communication Studies for Transfer degree awarded upon completion of 60 semester CSU-transferable units; the California State University-General Education-Breadth pattern (CSU GE-Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC) pattern; a minimum of 18 semester or 27 quarter units in the major or area of emphasis as determined by the community college district; obtainment of a minimum grade point average (GPA) of 2.0; earn a grade of "C" or better in all courses required for the major or area of emphasis.
+The Associate in Arts in Communication Studies for Transfer degree awarded upon completion of 60 semester CSU-transferable units; the California State University-General Education-Breadth pattern (CSU GE-Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC) pattern; a minimum of 18 semester or 27 quarter units in the major or area of emphasis as determined by the community college district; obtainment of a minimum grade point average (GPA) of 2.0; earn a grade of "C" or better in all courses required for the major or area of emphasis or a "P" if taken as Pass/NoPass.